 Water, water, and more water

-Okay now for long-term, pick up several cans of tuna or chicken/turkey.
+Okay now for the long-term, pick up several cans of tuna or chicken/turkey.
 If you can pressure can your meat that is awesome!
 Grab extra containers of peanut butter and jams or jelly.
 If you make jam or jelly even better.
 Grab a few jars of mayonnaise or Miracle Whip.
 A few extra apples in the refrigerator would taste great if we were unable to travel on the roads because of a disaster or unforeseen emergency.

 Food Storage List For Dinner: